-This course provides a culminating experience for students approaching completion of the materials Science and Technology track.
+This course provides a culminating experience for students approaching completion of the materials science and Technology track.
 Review and study of experiments are undertaken in a variety of areas from the investigations on building materials to corrosion science and elucidate the relationships among structure, processing, properties, and performance.
 The principles of materials selection in design are reviewed.
-Prerequisites: ARCH 510 Material Science and Application in Architecture.